datacoves/docs/docs/how-tos/airflow/use-key-pair-authentication.md

 ![authentication_mechanism_copy](assets/authentication_mechanism_copy.png)

-Once you have properly configured your Service Connection, your Airflow instance will restart (process that can take up to 10 minutes).
+Once you have properly configured your Service Connection, your Airflow instance will restart.
+This process may take up to 10 minutes.

 To confirm the above worked correctly, you can access your Airflow `Admin -> Connections` menu, and make sure your Service Connection  is now an Airflow Connection.